 Speak up for a Foster Youth, Become their Champion, Become their C.A.S.A.

 Become a Court Appointed Special Advocate (C.A.S.A.), become a foster youth's Champion.
-Devoting 10-15 hours a month will help transform a life of hurt into a life of hope.
+Devote your time to help transform a life of hurt into a life of hope.

 Step 5: Completing your Background Clearance